A simplistic "operational" toy model of the northern Bay of Bengal

 Upon inquiry, staff members of UCAR kindly informed us that the CAS Data Catalog has been retired in favor of the Climate Data Guide, and the data catalog owners have advised to reach out to Dr. Dai for references/citation purposes, or to get them added to the RDA website.
 We speculate that e.g. Bourdallé-Badie and Treguier (2006) refer to a similar (perhaps identical?) data set, but its role in the preparation of updated river forcing method for the NEMO-CMEMS as described by Lellouche et al. (2018) remains unclear to us.
 Figure 6 shows the discharge we applied at the mouth of the GBM delta at one single grid point.
 The application at a single grid point is an approximation.
 More elaborate studies apply the outflow at multiple grid points distributed in part across the Sundarban region (e.g. Jana et al., 2015).
 The discharge shown in Figure 6 is the sum of 4 discharge data points located within (or exactly on) the boundary of the GBM delta as defined by Fekete et al. (2002).
 Figure 7 shows an overview map and the 4 contributing grid points are encircled with a dashed red line.
 The total annual discharge from these points is 0.033 Sv.
 Figure 6 also shows monthly runoff data from the Simulated Topological Networks (STN-30p) Version 5.12 data of Fekete et al. (2002), integrated over the Ganges Basin (outlined by the red line in Figure 7).
 The data set could be accessed on November 11, 2022 at the following links:

-• https://www.compositerunoff.sr.unh.edu/html/Data/index.html
+- https://www.compositerunoff.sr.unh.edu/html/Data/index.html

-• https://wsag.unh.edu/Stn-30/stn-30.html
+- https://wsag.unh.edu/Stn-30/stn-30.html

 Our values for runoff and discharge shown in Figure 6 based on the aforementioned data sets may be compared with Fig. 5a of Dai and Trenberth (2002), which shows a similar plot in the lower left panel.
 There, river-basin integrated precipitation is also shown.
 As in our figure, the pronounced annual cycle of runoff and discharge peaks in August.
-Dai and Trenberth (2002) states that the difference between runoff and discharge generally illustrate the effects of snow and the time delay of water traveling downstream to the river mouth, and that a relative short time lag (about 1 month or less) between the two quantities suggest that the seasonal changes in surface runoff occur in the area not far away from the river mouth.
+Dai and Trenberth (2002) state that the difference between runoff and discharge generally illustrates the effects of snow and the time delay of water traveling downstream to the river mouth, and that a relative short time lag (about 1 month or less) between the two quantities suggest that the seasonal changes in surface runoff occur in the area not far away from the river mouth.
 We speculate that this may be mostly driven by monsoonal rain in the area under consideration.

 3.6 Lateral boundary conditions and initial conditions